shaylarihosain/Scripps-College-Journal/README.md

 # Features

 - **Updates existing SCJ brand design guides to the newest ones when available**
-     - Along with revisions to the design guides, any changes to typefaces or configuration files are automatically implemented
+     - Along with revisions to the design guides, any changes to typefaces, export settings, or other configuration files are automatically implemented
      - Senior designer can deploy sweeping design changes to entire team’s computers quickly and easily, in a way users can’t miss
      - No effort on the part of the user, and highly reduced effort for senior designer compared to manual alternatives